ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 The `Receiver Mode` setting is only available for True Diversity receivers.
 These options are available:

-* `Gemini` - Receive on two Rx antennas simultaneously at different frequency 40MHz apart (for 2.4GHz) or ~10MHz apart (for 900MHz).
+* `Gemini` - Receive on two RX antennas simultaneously at different frequency 40MHz apart (for 2.4GHz) or ~10MHz apart (for 900MHz).
 Best used when you have a Gemini-capable TX Module.
 * `Diversity` - Both Antennas will be active.
 Receiver will switch to the antenna with better RSSI.
 * `Ant1/Ant2` - Only one antenna will be working to receive RC commands (and send Telemetry).